rockycape/rockycape.github.io/Wiki.markdown

 Microsoft have a couple of good webapps that may help you with your coding.

-The first webapp is called github.com
-Create yourself a free github account and take a look further down this page for some of things you can do with it including creating your own website.
+The first webapp is called [github.com](github.com) Create yourself a free github account and take a look further down this page for some of things you can do with it including creating your own website.

-The second webapp is called vscode.dev
+The second webapp is called [vscode.dev](vscode.dev)

-You may want to write or edit your code or Markdown with vscode.dev which is Microsoft's code editor
+You may want to write or edit your code or Markdown with vscode.dev which is Microsoft's code editor.
+Conveniently you can start using vscode.dev by signing in with your github username and password.

 ### (e) github pages